RESMP-DEV/Terminus/plan.md

-# Engine Plan: State & Feedback Loop (updated with OpenAI Responses API and Tools)
+# Engine Plan: State & Feedback Loop (updated with gpt-oss-20b executor)

-This plan updates our Engine design to use the OpenAI Responses API, optional tool integrations, and socket compatibility, while preserving the original contract.
-All implementation references point to files we will create or have created:
+This plan updates our Engine design to use the OpenAI Responses API with a gpt-oss-20b finetuned model for command generation, while preserving the original contract and using GPT-5 for planning.

 - [plan.md](plan.md)
 - [sandbox/setup_sandbox.sh](sandbox/setup_sandbox.sh)
 - [agent_core/sandbox.py](agent_core/sandbox.py)